ezequielv9/NintendoDB/README.md

 # NintendoDB

-This is going to be a DB related to the best selling games in the Nintendo Console.
+This is going to be a DB related to the best-selling games in the Nintendo Console.

 My First Task is to create the (Data Factory using Azure).

-Second Task is to link this to a Azure Data Brinks session
+The second Task is to link this to an Azure Data Brinks session

-Third task would be to create a Resource Group, Storage Acct, and finally a Synapse WorkSpace.
+The third task would be to create a Resource Group, Storage Acct, and finally a Synapse WorkSpace.

-Synapse could be my one and only application I would need to Create the Data Lake and Data Factory however this is to showcase my proficency in the other Softwares and see where my capabilities are at right now.
+Synapse could be the one and only application I would need to Create the Data Lake and Data Factory however this is to showcase my proficiency in the other Software and see where my capabilities are at right now.

-Finail Step is using Power Bi or Tablue to create the Data Visulization of this Project and Developing the questions for the SQL Queries.
+The final step is using Power Bi or Tablue to create the Data visualization of this Project and Develop the questions for the SQL Queries.